mohankoppula17/Smart-Agriculture-DSS/README.md

-# 🌾 Crop and Profit Re
+# 🌾 Crop and Profit Recommendation for Sustainable Farming

 A Decision Support System (DSS) that recommends **the top 3 crops** based on **climate conditions, land area, expected profit, and risk level** using